 Of course, we want political solutions but if we are to solve the climate crisis, we can’t just force people to do it, we have to get people to care about it and want to solve it.
 It’s not possible to reach everyone, but there are so many people out there who would do everything in their power to solve the climate crisis if they knew this isn't something that will happen to someone else in the distant future, it will affect us and the people we know.
 I really think that more people would fight for the climate if they understood this.

 So, the message is, get out there and talk to people, and try and have those climate conversations.
 You might be surprised at the responses you receive.

 Thanks to Maja for speaking to us.
 We hope you enjoyed hearing what she had to say and are inspired to make a New Year’s resolution.
 Could you dare to be socially inconvenient and start having climate conversations?
 Could your resolution be to take the flight free 2020 pledge?

 Listen to the full interview on our podcast page.

 Next month we'll be hearing from Daniel Elkan, founder of Snow Carbon, a website that focusses on flight-free options for skiiers.
 In the meantime you can find us on Facebook, on Twitter/Instagram, or at our website.

-Credits: interview conducted by Anna Hughes.
-Intro voiceover: Sophie Helbig.
+Credits: interview conducted and recorded by Anna Hughes.
+Intro voiceover: L. Sophie Helbig.
 Sound effects: Josh Hill.